5 Critical Product Owner Interview Questions

 This is a tricky question but the answer is actually quite simple.
 Look for simplicity in the answer.
 If they go on and on about a “methodology” and rules and tactics, they’re not the right person.

-You’re looking for someone who thinks about Scrum as a strategic tool for competitive advantage.
+You’re looking for someone who thinks about Scrum as a strategic tool for obtaining a competitive advantage.
 The whole point of Scrum is to produce a usable and valuable increment every single Sprint without fail.
-The reason why is that it mitigates the most risk.
-Especially if the new increment of product gets in the hands of their stakeholders immediately.
+This mitigates the risk of producing the wrong product, and leverages empiricism to steer us toward the right product.
+Especially if the new increment of product gets in the hands of their stakeholders.

-In this fashion you can mitigate risks from testing, requirements, integration, financials, customer happiness–the list goes on and on.
+By relentlessly focusing on producing an Increment that is usable, inspectable, and releasable – in other words, “Done” – you can mitigate the risk more effectively.
 If a Scrum Team does not produce something usable and valuable every Sprint, they’re merely spending the company’s money and increasing the risk of missed expectations.
 The longer a team goes without producing a new increment of value, the more risk is created.

 4. What is the most difficult decision you’ve had to make as a Product Owner?